Looking for a recipe for an easy, elegant appetizer to impress guests? Try these Ahi Tuna Appetizer Crisps!

 Assemble the ahi tuna crisps

 - Place a heaping teaspoon of Asian slaw on top of one fried wonton, then top with one slice of ahi tuna.
-If you'd like, you can sprinkle the remaining one tablespoon evenly over the appetizers.
+Sprinkle the remaining ½ tablespoon of chopped cilantro over the appetizers to garnish.
+Serve immediately.

 More party food recipes

 - Elegant Appetizers: Ham, Melon, and Mozzarella Bites